-After deducting the costs associated with the auction from its proceeds, claims of the creditors are satisfied in the following order: (i) claims secured by a lien by which the law affords preferential satisfaction regardless of their priority among the claims, and claims secured by a possessory lien; (ii) claims based on a Mortgage Loan covering the obligations arising from Czech Covered Bonds (i.e., their aggregate nominal value and the value of the proportionate yield); (iii) claims secured by a mortgage or by a restriction on the transfer of real property (where more of these mortgages are attached to the object of the auction such shall be satisfied according to the order of their origination); and (iv) claims that constitute taxes, fees, public health insurance, social security insurance and contributions to the state employment policy, if these became due in the last three years prior to the auction and have been filed by the authorised auction creditors (where more such claims are filed by the auction creditors, such claims shall be satisfied proportionally).
-Since 1 January 2014, wide-reaching reform of Czech civil law came into effect.
-Among other changes, additional methods of security enforcement have been introduced (without affecting the public auction process and priority of the receivables of the Issuer as a mortgage bank in such process described above).
-A secured creditor and the debtor can now, in certain situations, agree on a forfeitable pledge giving the creditor an option, in case of a payment default, to become the owner of the pledged assets, provided that the price of the assets at the moment of default is fairly determined.
-A secured creditor and the debtor can now also agree that the secured creditor will have the option to enforce security by way of a direct sale of the secured assets, without recourse to courts or public auction outlined above.
+After deducting the costs associated with the auction from its proceeds, claims of the creditors are satisfied in the following order: (i) claims secured by a lien by which the law affords preferential satisfaction regardless of their priority among the claims, and claims secured by a possessory lien; (ii) claims based on a Mortgage Loan covering the obligations arising from Czech Covered Bonds (i.e., their aggregate nominal value and the value of the proportionate yield); (iii) claims secured by a mortgage or by a restriction on the transfer of real property (where more of these mortgages are attached to the object of the auction such claims shall be satisfied according to the order of their origination); and (iv) claims that constitute taxes, fees, public health insurance, social security insurance and contributions to the state employment policy, if these became due in the last three years prior to the auction and have been filed by the authorised auction creditors (where more such claims are filed by the auction creditors, such claims shall be satisfied proportionally).

+The new Civil Code effective as of 1 January 2014 has introduced two new methods of mortgage enforcement.
+These new methods, if agreed on in writing, may serve as alternatives to the sale of the real property in judicial or public auction.